• Skip to primary navigation

 • My Top Tips

-• More Delicious Fruit Desserts
+• More Fruit Desserts You'll Love

 • 📖 Recipe

-What is ambrosia?
+What is Ambrosia?

 In classic literature, Ambrosia was food or drink that bestowed immortality and was only consumed by the Greek gods.
 Various texts say it was a food and others infer it was a drink.